hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

   # todo
 ```

 The workflow, as you can see, will only work on `push`/`pull_request` events to the `master` branch.
-To start off, let's setup our environment variables:'
+To start off, let's setup our environment variables:

 ```yaml
 env: